slott56/slott56.github.io/Pelican/content/blog/2008/08/2008_08_22-risk_based_testing.rst

 Risks aren't vague, blurry, random casino events.
 There aren't odds.
-Most risks are things which :strong:`will`  happen unless we take steps to prevent them.
+Most risks are things which **will**  happen unless we take steps to prevent them.